james-l-online/Tuition-No-Worry-Project/README_AZURE-PREFLIGHT.md

 - Avoid storing DB credentials in GitHub repository secrets when possible — prefer creating K8s secrets from Terraform outputs locally or using Azure Key Vault.
 - Restrict `allowed_ip_ranges` to the smallest set of IPs required (CI runners, your office/home IP, etc.).
 - Prefer Service Principal + OIDC for CI authentication to Azure (more secure than admin passwords).

-If you want, I can also:
-- Add a small PowerShell or Bash helper to automate creating the K8s secret from Terraform outputs.
-- Scaffold GitHub Actions to use OIDC + Service Principal for secure pushes to ACR.

 ---